Faithful Semitoric Systems: Cartographic homeomorphisms and -cartographic representatives

 Finally, observe that $\hat{f}_{\boldsymbol{\ep}}(B)$ is locally convex and that $\Z$-affine maps preserve this property.
 Thus $f_{\boldsymbol{\ep}}(B)$ is locally convex as required. \end{proof}

-Now we turn to the case of $S_{\boldsymbol{\ep}}$ not being path-connected.
-There exist proofs for such cases in the literature (cf.\ for instance Pelayo $\&$ Ratiu $\&$ \vungoc\ \cite[Step 5 of the proof of Theorem B]{pvr_carto}).
+Now we turn to the case of $S_{\boldsymbol{\ep}}$ not beingpath-connected.
+There exist proofs for such cases in the literature (see for instance Pelayo, Ratiu and \vungoc\ \cite[Step~5 of the proof of Theorem~B]{pvr_carto}).
 The argument presented below, however, uses different techniques.

 Before delving into the proof, we introduce some useful notions and notation.
-For any $\mathsf{x} \in J(M)$, set
+For any \smash{$\mathsf{x} \in J(M)$}, set

 By property \ref{item:101} and Proposition \ref{lemma:iso_fixed_points}, $N_{\mathsf{x}}$ is finite for any $\mathsf{x} \in J(M)$.
 Moreover, for a fixed $\boldsymbol{\ep} \in \{ +1,-1\}^{I}$, set